2FastLabs/q-developer-wrapper/README.md

 - 🔄 **Simple API** — Clean, promise-based interface for interacting with Amazon Q Developer CLI
 - 🌊 **Streaming Output** — Real-time streaming of responses as they're generated
-- 🔤 **Dual language support** — Fully implemented in TypeScript, with Python implementation coming soon
+- 🔤 **Dual language support** — Fully implemented in TypeScript and Python
 - 🧩 **Flexible Integration** — Easy to integrate into any Node.js application or script
 - 🛠️ **Interactive CLI** — Ready-to-use interactive command-line interface included
 - 🌐 **Cross-platform** — Works on any platform where Amazon Q Developer CLI is available